sidd190/meteor/v3-docs/docs/about/modern-build-stack/transpiler-swc.md

 This overrides Meteor's internal SWC config to apply your settings, ensuring SWC processes `.js` or `.ts` files with React components without falling back to Babel.

+Use `swc.config.js` in your project root for dynamic configuration.
+Meteor will import and apply the SWC config automatically.
+This lets you choose a config based on environment variables or other runtime factors.

+Explore additional custom SWC configs, including ["Import Aliases"](#import-aliases) and ["React Runtime"](#react-runtime).

 ## Config API

 - `modern.transpiler: [true|false]` - Default: `true`